How to Apply

 Clearing opens on 5 July 2021 and you can contact us here at the University by requesting a call back to discuss applying through clearing.

-- If you are studying a Level 3 qualification (e.g. A-levels etc.) you will likely receive your results on 10 August 2021 (results day).
+- If you're studying a Level 3 qualification (e.g. A-levels) you will likely receive your results on 10 August 2021 (results day).
 This is the day where we have extended phone line hours and you can contact us if your results were not as expected.

 - If you already have the results of your qualifications you can contact us from 5 July.